KNN-DBSCAN: a DBSCAN in high dimensions: Conclusions

 Given a set $\MA{I}$ of $n$ points, $\{p_i\}_{i=1}^n$, $p_i \in \mathbb{R}^d$, we seek a mapping from $\MA{I}$ to $\MA{C}:=\{1,\ldots,c\}$ that groups $\MA{I}$ in $c$ different clusters.
-The dimensionality $d$ of the dataset plays a critical role in determining the difficulty of the clustering task. \idef{Density-Based Spatial Clustering of Applications with Noise} (DBSCAN)~\cite{ester1996dbscan} is one of the most popular and practical algorithms for clustering in metric spaces.
-Its popularity is due to its many attractive properties: DBSCAN rests on a strong theoretical foundation~\cite{jiang2017dbscan}.
-Unlike $k$-means~\cite{gan2017dbscan}, it is not iterative, doesn't require initialization, and has only two hyperparameters.
-It can automatically detect and ignore noisy points in the dataset.
-Compared to simpler algorithms like $k$-means~\cite{jain10}, DBSCAN can also cluster points that are not linearly separable. \figref{fig:2D} shows such an example.
-But DBSCAN is more complicated, more expensive, and less scalable than $k$-means. $k$-means is quite easy to implement and scales as $\bigO(d\vtsp c\vtsp n/P + \log P)$, where $P$ is the number of MPI processes~\cite{dhillon2002kmeans}.
-For existing DBSCAN implementations the complexity can reach $\bigO(d \vtsp n^2 /P)$, for large $d$~\cite{weber-schek-blott98,indyk-andoni08}.
+The dimensionality $d$ of the dataset plays a critical role in determining the difficulty of the clustering task. \idef{Density-Based Spatial Clustering of Applications with Noise} (DBSCAN)~\cite{ester1996dbscan} is one popular and practical algorithms for clustering in metric spaces.
+Unlike the iterative $k$-means~\cite{gan2017dbscan} algorithm, DBSCAN does not require initialization and comprises only two hyperparameters.
+Moreover, it possesses the ability to automatically detect and disregard noisy data points within the dataset.
+DBSCAN's effectiveness extends beyond that of simpler algorithms like $k$-means~\cite{jain10}, as it can cluster non-linearly separable points, as demonstrated in \figref{fig:2D}.
+However, it is important to note that DBSCAN is more intricate, computationally more expensive, and less scalable than $k$-means.
+While $k$-means can be easily implemented and scales as $\bigO(d\vtsp c\vtsp n/p + \log p)$, with $p$ being the number of MPI processes~\cite{dhillon2002kmeans}, existing DBSCAN implementations may exhibit a complexity of up to $\bigO(d \vtsp n^2 /p)$ for datasets with large dimensions ($d$)~\cite{weber-schek-blott98,indyk-andoni08}.